PASCO (PArallel Structured COarsening): an overlay to speed up graph clustering algorithms: Introduction

 \subsection{Related Works}

-Clustering the nodes of a graph has attracted a lot of attention: spectral methods \cite{von2007tutorial}, information-theoretic approaches \cite{infomap:2011}, model-based approaches \cite{peixoto2014efficient}, and the popular maximization of modularity \cite{blondel2008fast}.
+Clustering the nodes of a graph has attracted a lot of attention: spectral methods~\cite{von2007tutorial}, information-theoretic approaches \cite{infomap:2011}, model-based approaches \cite{peixoto2014efficient}, and the popular maximization of modularity \cite{blondel2008fast}, which is a measure of the quality of a partition of the nodes of a graph into communities.
 We refer the reader to \cite{fortunato2016community} for reviews on community detection methods.
-However, all of these methods do not always scale well.
+However, these methods do not always scale well.
 Hence, various works have been proposed to speed up clustering computations.
 Some of these approaches are detailed now.

 \textbf{General fast approaches to clustering:} Substantial work has been devoted to accelerating spectral clustering, where the efforts essentially focus on faster solving of the spectral decomposition, \eg, using the Nyström method \cite{pourkamali2020scalable} or the power method \cite{boutsidis2015spectral}.
 In \cite{tremblay2016compressive}, the authors tackle the high computational cost of spectral clustering by approximating the spectral embedding using an efficient graph filtering of random signals and accelerating the $k$-means part using a sub-sampling strategy.
 Another way to accelerate clustering is to reduce the number of edges in the graph before computing the clustering.
 To do so, several sparsification techniques have been proposed, either by sampling and removing random edges \cite{spielman2011spectral} or using effective resistance \cite{spielman2008graph}.
 The review \cite{tremblay2020approximating} provides an overview of acceleration techniques in the case of spectral clustering.
 Other fast approaches construct a bipartite graph between the initial set of nodes and a new and smaller set of nodes and recover the community structure of the input graph from this bipartite graph \cite{yan2009fast, li2015large}.